RNL1/XMAP/README.md

 Once both clusters are selected, the corresponding data points show up in (C) and relative Hotelling's T2 contributions indicating the feature importance of each variable for discrimination of the clusters are shown in (E).

+# Notes
+Be aware that this is a prototype implementation.
+Not all user interface components ar fully responsive and the calculations are not optimized.

 # Reference
 <a id="1">[1]</a> Roman Josef Rainer, Michael Mayr, Johannes Himmelbauer, Ramin Nikzad-Langerodi (2022).
 Opening the black-box of Neighbor Embedding with Hotelling's T2 statistic and Q-residuals.

 # Contact
+michael.mayr@scch.at
+roman.rainer@scch.at
 ramin.nikzad-langerodi@scch.at